gbraad/fedora-modularity/source/prototype/boltron/issues.rst

 This is specificaly about the `base-runtime`, `shared-userspace`, and `dnf` modules.
 The packages from these modules are avilable, but the `dnf module list --installed` won't list them.

-Microdnf doesn't support modules ................................
+Microdnf and rpm-ostree don't support modules ................................

-Microdnf is a lightweight version of dnf written it C, so it doesn't depend on Python.
-It supports only the basic commands like install.
-Right now, it doesn't support modules, so the full version of DNF needs to be used.
+Besides `dnf`, there are two other package managers in Fedora.
+Both `microdnf` and `rpm-ostree` use `libdnf`, which does not yet support modules.
+If you're building a container, use the non-minimal image.
+A future version of Atomic Host's  `rpm-ostree` package layering may support modules.

 Update command is `dnf module update`, not `dnf update` .......................................................